tekr-io/lukaz-reference/source/includes/main.md

 Property    | Description
 ---------   | -----------
-audioUrl    | (string) The file URL of the generated audio
+audioUrl    | The file URL of the generated audio